 Your starting salary is negotiated between you and your Department Head when you are offered an appointment.
 With the exception of Librarian, Sessional faculty and Lecturer positions, the University has neither salary scales nor minimum scales.
 To negotiate effectively you should know average salaries for your rank, Faculty, department and years of experience at this and comparable institutions.
 The Faculty Association may be able to provide information about current average salaries at UBC.

-Salary increases and other economic benefits are negotiated annually by the Faculty Association for all continuing members.
-Increases may include a general increase, and/or amounts for the Career Advancement Plan which includes Career Progress, Merit and Performance Salary Adjustment.
+Salary increases and other economic benefits are negotiated by the Faculty Association during collective bargaining, which occurs every 2 to 4 years.
 Salary increases usually become effective on July 1.
-When there is a general increase, all continuing members usually receive it.
+When there is a general increase, all continuing members, including sessionals and lecturers, receive it.

 Career Progress Increments

-Career Progress Increments (CPI) are awarded to eligible members according to agreed guidelines when provided for in the annual bargained agreement.
 Members who are eligible, but who are not awarded an increment, are entitled to an explanation, in writing if they so request.
-In cases where a faculty member is promoted before receiving all CPI applicable to his or her rank, the remaining increments will be carried forward and awarded (to a maximum of one c/f unit per year) in addition to those applicable to the higher rank, until they are exhausted.
-The Career Progress Increment Scale is available at this link (Adopted under the Collective Agreement for 1994/95.
-The dollar amount of the CPI unit varies from year-to-year).
+The schedule of increases is available at this link.
+In cases where a faculty member is promoted before receiving all CPI applicable to their rank, the remaining increments will be carried forward and awarded (to a maximum of one CPI unit per year) in addition to those applicable to the higher rank, until they are exhausted.
+The dollar amount of the CPI unit varies from year-to-year.

 Unit values from 1996-present: